Your Autumn Gardening Checklist

 Prune Summer-Blooming Plants:

 Trim back spent flowers and prune summer-blooming shrubs to encourage new growth.
 This not only tidies up the garden but also redirects the plant's energy to essential areas, promoting healthier and more robust growth in the next season.
-Remember, there is less sunlight during autumn and winter so sun-loving plants like roses, citrus trees, and lavender will often reduce growth during this time of year, and is completely normal to appear sparse until the days become longer again.
+Remember, there is less sunlight during autumn and winter so sun-loving plants like roses, citrus trees, and lavender will often reduce growth during this time of year, and it is completely normal to appear sparse until the days become longer again.

 Plant Spring-Flowering Bulbs: